xpnteam/xpnet/README.md

 If your scenario does need threaded or asynchronous behavior, however, by all means kick off what you need to.
-The rule is: if you're calling back to X-Plane or XPNet, including reading DataRefs or writing to the log, make that call on the UI thread.
+The rule is: if you're calling back to X-Plane or XPNet, including reading DataRefs or writing to the log, make that call on the thread that your plugin was constructed on.

 You should consider using constructs like the async/await keywords in C#, rather than directly working with Threads.
 Threaded operation is beyond the scope of this documentation, but it is